Zambia: Five ways to spend cash assistance during the coronavirus pandemic

 ‘’I want to make sure I can support my family once the cash assistance stops.
 I hope to have a good harvest and get at least 15 x 50kg bags of maize,’’ says Emmanuel.

-He plans on using some of his harvest to feed his family and selling the surplus to buy other food items such as fish and beans.
+He plans on using some of his harvest to feed his family and on selling the surplus to buy other food items such as fish and beans.

 Emmanuel used his remaining cash to expand the market stall outside his home where his wife sells samosas.